What Does an IT Auditor Do? Career Path & Cybersecurity Focus

 Here are a few essential groups that IT auditors interact with daily:

-• Business, operational, and financial auditors: Many companies perform “integrated audits,” where IT auditors partner with business auditors to evaluate an area or process end-to-end, including IT controls and business controls.
+• Business, operational, and financial auditors: Many companies perform “integrated audits,” where IT auditors partner with business auditors to evaluate an area or process end to end.

-• Information technology/information security departments: These are the primary groups being audited.
-To make an audit experience as smooth as possible, IT auditors should learn as much as possible in advance about the area they are auditing.
-Effective communication with stakeholders and partners is a crucial skill that sets great auditors apart.
+• Information technology and information security departments: These are the primary groups being audited.
+Effective communication with stakeholders and partners is a key skill that sets great auditors apart.

 Should You Become an IT Auditor?

-Lastly, IT auditors can make a meaningful difference to an organization.
-Both public and private companies need to focus on a robust control environment that reduces risk.
-Control failures can damage customer trust, be expensive, and disrupt operational processes.
+Lastly, IT auditors can make a meaningful difference.
+Control failures can damage trust, waste resources, and disrupt operations.
 Auditors form a crucial line of defense.

-A professional learning company like ACI Learning can help plan the path to IT audit success with classes and professional recruiting services.
+A professional learning company like ACI Learning can help you plan your path to IT audit success with classes and professional recruiting services.
 Explore courses and programs designed to provide the skills and credentials needed to thrive in this exciting field.

 ACI Learning